After lunch at Benss Cafe, we walked along Victoria Dr. a bit to help digestion. Ben likes to walk after a meal. Not so much for the boys.

 There are only 4 high chair seatings that over look the street in this little bakery.
 We can see Damien Belgian’s Waffles across the street mall.
 Coffee is self service.

 We had two macaroons to share.
 They are $1.75 each.
 The server recommended Salty Caramel (on the left) and Banana Cream.
-More on following page.
-Click here to continue reading
+They were chewy with a light crunch on the outside.
+The salty caramel tasted just like Werther’s candy.

 Nanzaro and I went to The Bay to buy an advance birthday gift for him.
 He wanted the 2012 Canadian Team Jacket which is on sale now.
 He is passionate about the Olympic game after his participation in the closing ceremony of the 2010 Winter Olympic in Vancouver.